-Extinguishing smoking Cigaret ads included one for Camel's booth at the 1942 AMA Annual Meeting.
+PHOTOS COURTESY OF ALAN BLUM, MD Extinguishing smoking Cigaret ads included one for Camel's booth at the 1942 AMA Annual Meeting.
 Some journals ran cigaret ads from the '30s through '50s, but ads endured longer elsewhere.
-Cigaret ads Continued from preceding page tion to such studies, in accor-dance with the AMA's general approach of formulating policy based on scientific evi-dence, said the journal's edi-tor, George Lundberg, MD.
-The tobacco industry has developed sophisticated campaigns in response to the preponderance of evidence linking smoking with cancer and lung disease, Dr. Blum said.
-The key to an effective counter-response, he said, is to study and understand the instudy and understand the in-dustry's marketing strategies.
-"The solution to the tobacco problem is not scientific re-search," he said.
+Cigaret ads Continued from preceding page tion to such studies, in accordance with the AMA's general approach of formulating policy based on scientific evidence, said the journal's editor.
+George Lundberg, MD.
+The tobacco industry has developed sophisticated campaigns in response to the preponderance of evidence linking smoking with cancer and lung disease.
+Dr. Blum said.
+The key to an effective counter-response, he said, is to study and understand the industry's marketing strategies.
+"The solution to the tobacco problem is not scientific research," he said.
 "It's market and advertising research."
-He urged all physicians to become anti-smoking activist become anti-smoking activists.
-'An individual physician may feel good telling a 20-year-old to stop smoking," he said, "but that good deed does not compare with the effect a physician can have by impacting an entire community."
+He urged all physicians to become anti-smoking activists.
+"An individual physician may He urged all physicians to become anti-smoking activists.
+"An individual physician may feel good telling a 20-year-old to stop smoking," he said, "but that good deed does not compare with the effect a physician can have by impacting an entire community."
 He suggested other avenues for activism: boycotting products made by tobacco company conglomerates, canceling subscriptions to magazines that carry cigaret ads, and working to ban cigaret bill-boards.
-DOC distributes stick-ers, to be placed on magazine covers, that read: "Many of the ads in this magazine are misleading, deceptive, and/or a rip-off.
+DOC distributes stickers, to be placed on magazine covers, that read: "Many of the ads in this magazine are misleading, deceptive, and/or a rip-off.
 For example, smoking does not make one glamorous, macho, successful, or athletic.
 It does make one sick, poor, and dead.
 We care about you and your health.
-Love, Big Game Junters PHOTOS COURTESY OF ALAN BLUM, MD
+Love,

 DOC."
 The stickers cost 10 cents each and are available from DOC, 1423 Harper St., Augusta, Ga.
+30912.
+Augusta, Ga.
 30912.

 Medical and health groups also have materials available.

 A Massachusetts Medical Society kit includes more mildly worded stickers and an office sign saying the MD boycotts magazines with cigaret ads.
 The free kit is available from the society at 1440 Main St., Waltham, Mass.
 02154.